Pragith/pragith/pragith-net/app/content/blog/2025/2025-12-29-year-review-boring-ai.md

 The next frontier is **Physics**.
 Simulating the real world, not just the text world.
 Robotics and spatial intelligence are waking up.
 But for now, I'm just happy that my pager didn't go off this year.

+## What I Want to Keep

+Boring is good.
+It means we can focus on fundamentals instead of chasing hype.

+I want to keep the discipline of measuring outcomes, not novelty.
+That is how we keep AI useful instead of distracting.